-In Guanajuato, Esperanza was not the only one living with Doña Eva.
-María Elena was the head housemaid of the residence.
-Because of her tenure, she was not only allowed to stay in the house, but so was her oldest daughter, Ana.
+Esperanza was not the only one living with Doña Eva.
+María Elena, the head housemaid, and her oldest daughter, Ana, also resided in the house.
 The rest of María Elena’s family lived in Guadalajara.
 Every few months, Mariá Elena traveled home by bus for an extended weekend with her family.
-Ana had a special bond with her mother, especially when it came to cooking and the months-long separations from her mother were particularly hard on the young girl.
-When María Elena told Doña Eva that she might not return from her next trip to Guadalajara, Doña Eva insisted that her maid bring her daughter back with her to Guanajuato.
+Ana had a special bond with her mother, especially when it came to cooking.
+The months-long separations from her mother were particularly hard on the young girl.
+When María Elena told Doña Eva that she might not return from her next trip to Guadalajara, Doña Eva insisted that she bring her daughter back with her to Guanajuato.

-Ana wanted so badly to emulate Esperanza that, over time, she even started to mimic her in ways she could not control.
-Her voice inflections, mannerisms, and kindness were easy to explain, but what seemed almost magical was how Ana’s body started to blossom into that of a mature woman—specifically the body of Esperanza.
+Ana wanted so badly to emulate Esperanza that she started to mimic her voice inflections, mannerisms, as well as her kindness.
+Nobody thought anything of it until Ana began to imitate Esperanza in ways she could not control.
+As if by magic, Ana’s body started to blossom into that of a mature woman— that of Esperanza.

-It got so bad that both María Elena and Esperanza spent a good deal of money and time taking Ana shopping.
-The little girl clothes that the twelve-year-old wore had become so full with breast and hips that it brought her a lot of unwanted attention from older men.
-One of them was Esperanza’s fourth lover, Miguel Sandoval.
+Ana’s twelve-year-old girl clothes began to swell with breasts and hips.
+It got so bad that both María Elena and Esperanza spent a good deal of money and time taking Ana shopping though it was no use.
+The girl seemed to outgrow her clothes every week.
+Ana’s new curves brought her a lot of unwanted attention from older men.
+One of these men was Esperanza’s fourth lover, Miguel Sandoval.

 Miguel Sandoval was a bachelor who made a decent living delivering water.
-Between drinking and baking, Doña Eva’s house went through so much water that she had to have water delivered every day.
-Doña Eva’s house was on Miguel Sandoval’s route.
-On every delivery he would count the empty twenty-liter garrafones, haul them up to his truck, and carry the full ones back down, two at a time, to replace the empties.
-He would alternate trips from the truck between the bakery and the kitchen until he replaced every empty bottle with a full one.
+Between drinking and baking, Doña Eva’s house went through so much water that she had to have it delivered every day.
+Doña Eva’s house was on his route.
+Every day—except Sunday—Miguel Sandoval counted the empty blue five-gallon water bottles, hauled them up to his truck, and carried full ones back down, two at a time, to replace the empties.
+He alternated trips from the truck between the bakery and the kitchen until he replaced every empty bottle with a full one.
 When he finished, Doña Eva paid him for each bottle, plus a generous tip.

 His tips were why Miguel Sandoval made such a good living.
 He was polite, courteous, and charming.
 He never left a house without a generous tip.
 The only person who saw through his deceit was Esperanza.
 No matter how polite he was to her, she could see his real intentions.
 Just by the feel of his lustful gaze, she could tell that he was in the bakery without ever seeing him.
 Luckily for Miguel Sandoval, Esperanza was not in charge of paying for the water.

 Every time Miguel Sandoval delivered water to Doña Eva’s, he would hope to catch Esperanza still in the bakery, mixing something or maybe washing dishes, so he could get a glimpse of her breasts gyrating underneath her sheer white cotton top.
-Then one day, Esperanza noticed that the all the empty garrafones had been replaced, but she had not seen Miguel Sandoval.
-More importantly, she had not felt his lustful gaze upon her.
+Then one day, Esperanza noticed that all the empty water bottles had been replaced.
+Miguel Sandoval had come and gone.

 Now, during every water delivery, it was Ana he was hoping to catch in the kitchen, instead of Esperanza in the bakery.
 It didn’t matter to him how young she was.
 Her purity turned him on even more.
 The young college girls that he seduced on a nightly basis at the bar no longer satiated him.
 He knew he needed something different but wasn’t sure what it was—until the day he started to notice Ana.

-María Elena’s scream seemed louder than it actually was, being as it came at siesta time.
-Immediately, both Doña Eva and Esperanza tracked the scream down to Ana’s room.
+María Elena’s scream seemed louder than it actually was, being as it came during siesta.
+Immediately, both Doña Eva and Esperanza tracked the cry down to Ana’s room.
 On the bed was Ana, curled up in the fetal position sobbing.
-Standing next to her, holding a pair of Ana’s panties soiled with a pink liquid, an obvious mixture of blood and semen, was María Elena.
-She was also sobbing.
+Standing next to her, holding a pair of Ana’s panties soiled with a pink liquid, a distinct mixture of blood and semen, was María Elena.
+She also sobbed.

 “Is this true?”
 María Elena asked her daughter.
-Ana was nonresponsive.
+Ana did not respond.

 “It’s true,” Esperanza answered for her.
-Lowering her voice she continued, “Burn those clothes, so that she never has to see them again.
+Lowering her voice, she continued, “Burn those clothes, so that she never has to see them again.
 She’ll need time heal.
-Let me handle this.
-I’ll find out who did it.
-Going to the police will be a waste of time.
+I’ll handle this.
+I’ll find out who did it and I’ll get revenge.
 Doña Eva, my time here has come to an end.
 Do you know someone in another city I can apprentice under?
-I’ll need a letter of introduction.
-I will have to leave on the day I avenge her.”
+I’ll have to leave as soon as…” She hesitated for a second.
+“It happens.”

 Esperanza knew it was Miguel Sandoval, but would need confirmation before she committed the deed.
 It would have to come from Ana herself.
 Esperanza knew the child would tell her when the time was right.
 In the meantime, María Elena burned the soiled clothes Ana wore that day, and Doña Eva sent off a letter to Doña Luz in Barra de Navidad.